Skip to main content

 For the complete documentation index optimized for AI agents, see llms.txt.

-Stored queries for HelixDB can also be authored in TypeScript using the @helixdb/enterprise-ql package.
-The TypeScript DSL builds the same JSON AST as the Rust helix-db crate, so the resulting queries.json bundle is interchangeable with one generated by Rust.
-Use TypeScript when your service is already a Node.js codebase, when you want end-to-end type inference on parameters from the same language that calls the routes, or when you prefer to keep query authoring close to the application that consumes them.
+Queries for HelixDB can also be authored in TypeScript using the @helix-db/helix-db package.
+The TypeScript DSL builds the same JSON AST as the Rust helix-db crate, so the resulting queries.json bundle is interchangeable.
+Use TypeScript when your service is already Node.js or you want end-to-end type inference on parameters.
 For the conceptual model and per-builder walkthrough, see the Querying Guide.

 Prerequisites